IlyaMatsuev/Tsarr/README.md

 **Type-safe TypeScript SDK for Servarr APIs (Radarr, Sonarr, etc.)**

 Tsarr provides type-safe TypeScript clients for all Servarr APIs, generated from their Swagger/OpenAPI specifications.
 Perfect for building automation tools, scripts, and applications to manage your media servers.

+> This version of the project is more up-to-date with the V3 Radarr & Sonarr APIs.
+>
+> It was created because some of the parameters/methods, which I needed to use for my other projects, were missing here and there.

 ## Features